-Risks Related to Ownership of Our Class A Common Stock
+Risks Related to Ownership of Our Common Stock

-An active trading market for our Class A common stock may never develop or be sustained.
+An active trading market for our common stock may never develop or be sustained.

-Our Class A common stock has been approved for listing on The Nasdaq Global Select Market (Nasdaq) under the symbol "FRSH."
-However, we cannot assure you that an active trading market for our Class A common stock will develop on that exchange or elsewhere or, if developed, that any market will be sustained.
-Accordingly, we cannot assure you of the likelihood that an active trading market for our Class A common stock will develop or be maintained, your ability to sell your shares of our Class A common stock when desired or the prices that you may obtain for your shares.
+We intend to list our common stock on under the symbol "FRSH" However, we cannot assure you that an active trading market for our common stock will develop on that exchange or elsewhere or, if developed, that any market will be sustained.
+Accordingly, we cannot assure you of the likelihood that an active trading market for our common stock will develop or be maintained, your ability to sell your shares of our common stock when desired or the prices that you may obtain for your shares.